0 Items in Your Cart

 Webmasters maintain and update Internet Web sites.
 They have working knowledge of network configurations, programming languages, digital design, software development, business, writing, marketing, and project management.

 Search engine marketers (SEMs), also known as search engine optimization specialists, are responsible for ensuring that clients’ Web sites score high on search engine results.
 They research a client’s products or services, and develop advertisements using concise descriptions and keywords that will place their company’s Web site high in search rankings.
 SEMs optimize ad campaigns with the most effective keywords so potential consumers are directed to the client’s Web site during a search—the ultimate goal is to rank as high as possible in a search engine’s top 10 results.
-Search engine marketers are skilled at using HTML coding and analytical tools such as Google Analytics or Adobe Systems Omniture.
+Search engine marketers are skilled at using HTML coding and analytical tools such as Google Analytics or Adobe Marketing Cloud.

 Pay per click specialists (PPCs) place, or imbed, a client’s advertisement on an existing Web site, often in the form of an image or banner.
 PPCs research sites, or content providers, that have an interest or relation to their client’s business.
 For example, a PPC representing clients who sell video games may contact the online manager of a video game magazine’s Web site to convince him or her to place banner ads or sponsored links at the site.
 Clicking on these banners or links will direct the user to the advertiser’s Web site.
 PPCs regularly monitor log files to determine the number of visits or "clicks," and then pay the content provider accordingly.